-During the administration of President Barack Obama, the Presidential Appointments Initiative identified and assisted hundreds of LGBTQ professionals to secure jobs – and President Obama appointed more than 300 openly LGBTQ people during his two terms.
+During the administration of President Barack Obama, the Political Appointments Program identified and assisted hundreds of LGBTQ professionals to secure jobs – and President Obama appointed more than 300 openly LGBTQ people during his two terms.
 The number exceeded the number of openly LGBTQ people appointed in all other presidential administrations combined.

 Participating in the Initiative

-The Presidential Appointments Initiative serves as a talent bank, counselor and advocate for openly LGBTQ professionals seeking politically appointed positions in pro-equality presidential administrations.
+The Political Appointments Program serves as a talent bank, counselor and advocate for out LGBTQ+ professionals seeking politically appointed positions in pro-equality presidential administrations.